 Bring the tropical vibe to your home with the astounding Areca Palm here.

-With the care in control, let's talk about pests, and Arecas are no stranger to those pesky little bundles of disaster.
-Mealy bugs to Spider mites, these are some of the most common arthropod pests and problems you might face with Areca Palm.
+With the care in control, let's talk about pests, and Arecas is no stranger to those pesky little bundles of disaster.
+From mealybugs to Spider mites, there are some of the most common arthropod pests and problems you might face with Areca Palm.

 1. Mealy Bugs are some of the most common pests to appear on Areca Palm.
-White, fluffy and soft-bodied insects, they infest in clumps and drain out the plant nutrients.
+White, fluffy, and soft-bodied insects, infest in clumps and drain out the plant nutrients.
 Neem Oil treatment is one of the most organic and effective methods to get rid of these bugs.

 2. Spider Mites are often unnoticed until the plant gets too sick, due to their small appearance.
 Yellow leaves and speckled leaves are some of the most common symptoms of Spider Mites.
-An insecticidal soap wash is very effective in removal and prevention from future attack.
+An insecticidal soap wash is very effective in the removal and prevention of future attacks.

 3. Thrips are small insects that often attack this plant, especially during monsoons.
 They feed on the leaves leading to curled, distorted leaves with silver-gray scars on them.
 Insecticidal soap solution is very effective in thrip removal.

 Still unsure about this stunning statement piece for your home?
-Areca is one impactful plant that will not keep your home healthy, because of it’s amazing air cleansing properties, but also brighten up any idle space with it’s lush green foliage.
+Areca is one impactful plant that will not keep your home healthy, because of its amazing air-cleansing properties, but also brightens up any idle space with its lush green foliage.
 Another added advantage is that it is completely pet friendly, so you don’t have to worry about making your paw friends fall sick.